Robeco Institutional Asset Management B.V. Increases Stock Position in Illumina, Inc. (NASDAQ:ILMN)

-Robeco Institutional Asset Management B.V. grew its stake in shares of Illumina, Inc. (NASDAQ:ILMN – Get Rating) by 3.0% during the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 96,348 shares of the life sciences company’s stock after acquiring an additional 2,789 shares during the quarter.
-Robeco Institutional Asset Management B.V. owned about 0.06% of Illumina worth $17,763,000 as of its most recent SEC filing.
+Robeco Institutional Asset Management B.V. increased its holdings in Illumina, Inc. (NASDAQ:ILMN – Get Rating) by 3.0% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 96,348 shares of the life sciences company’s stock after buying an additional 2,789 shares during the quarter.
+Robeco Institutional Asset Management B.V. owned 0.06% of Illumina worth $17,763,000 at the end of the most recent reporting period.

-A number of other institutional investors have also recently made changes to their positions in ILMN.
-Asset Dedication LLC increased its position in Illumina by 75.0% in the first quarter.
-Asset Dedication LLC now owns 77 shares of the life sciences company’s stock worth $28,000 after purchasing an additional 33 shares during the last quarter.
-Carnegie Capital Asset Management LLC boosted its stake in Illumina by 3.5% during the first quarter.
-Carnegie Capital Asset Management LLC now owns 1,043 shares of the life sciences company’s stock worth $364,000 after buying an additional 35 shares during the period.
-Graypoint LLC boosted its stake in Illumina by 4.4% during the first quarter.
-Graypoint LLC now owns 822 shares of the life sciences company’s stock worth $287,000 after buying an additional 35 shares during the period.
-Dowling & Yahnke LLC boosted its stake in Illumina by 1.0% during the first quarter.
-Dowling & Yahnke LLC now owns 3,815 shares of the life sciences company’s stock worth $1,333,000 after buying an additional 36 shares during the period.
-Finally, Financial Consulate Inc. boosted its stake in Illumina by 3.2% during the first quarter.
-Financial Consulate Inc. now owns 1,300 shares of the life sciences company’s stock worth $454,000 after buying an additional 40 shares during the period.
+A number of other institutional investors and hedge funds also recently made changes to their positions in the business.
+Vontobel Holding Ltd. boosted its holdings in shares of Illumina by 148.7% in the second quarter.
+Vontobel Holding Ltd. now owns 18,141 shares of the life sciences company’s stock worth $3,382,000 after buying an additional 10,848 shares during the last quarter.
+Liontrust Investment Partners LLP boosted its holdings in shares of Illumina by 5.0% in the second quarter.
+Liontrust Investment Partners LLP now owns 693,358 shares of the life sciences company’s stock worth $127,827,000 after buying an additional 32,958 shares during the last quarter.
+Mirae Asset Global Investments Co.
+Ltd. boosted its holdings in shares of Illumina by 2.2% in the second quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 200,311 shares of the life sciences company’s stock worth $36,929,000 after buying an additional 4,287 shares during the last quarter.
+Loring Wolcott & Coolidge Fiduciary Advisors LLP MA boosted its holdings in shares of Illumina by 9.2% in the second quarter.
+Loring Wolcott & Coolidge Fiduciary Advisors LLP MA now owns 6,504 shares of the life sciences company’s stock worth $1,199,000 after buying an additional 550 shares during the last quarter.
+Finally, Sepio Capital LP boosted its holdings in shares of Illumina by 13.7% in the second quarter.
+Sepio Capital LP now owns 11,910 shares of the life sciences company’s stock worth $2,196,000 after buying an additional 1,432 shares during the last quarter.
 Hedge funds and other institutional investors own 86.12% of the company’s stock.

-Several research analysts have commented on ILMN shares.
-SVB Leerink raised shares of Illumina from a “market perform” rating to an “outperform” rating and lifted their price objective for the stock from $220.00 to $270.00 in a research note on Tuesday, October 4th.
-Robert W. Baird dropped their price objective on shares of Illumina from $306.00 to $215.00 in a research note on Friday, August 12th.
-Atlantic Securities dropped their price objective on shares of Illumina to $190.00 in a research note on Monday, August 15th.
-Bank of America lowered their target price on shares of Illumina from $220.00 to $200.00 in a research note on Friday, August 12th.
-Finally, Evercore ISI raised shares of Illumina from an “in-line” rating to an “outperform” rating and boosted their target price for the company from $170.00 to $250.00 in a research note on Wednesday, September 28th.
-One analyst has rated the stock with a sell rating, seven have issued a hold rating and six have issued a buy rating to the company.
-Based on data from MarketBeat, the stock presently has a consensus rating of “Hold” and a consensus target price of $268.93.
+ILMN has been the topic of a number of research reports.
+Bank of America dropped their price objective on shares of Illumina from $220.00 to $200.00 in a report on Friday, August 12th.
+Citigroup lowered their price target on shares of Illumina from $220.00 to $200.00 and set a “neutral” rating on the stock in a report on Friday, August 12th.
+SVB Leerink raised shares of Illumina from a “market perform” rating to an “outperform” rating and lifted their price target for the company from $220.00 to $270.00 in a report on Tuesday, October 4th.
+Stifel Nicolaus lowered their price target on shares of Illumina from $480.00 to $300.00 and set a “buy” rating on the stock in a report on Friday, August 12th.
+Finally, Canaccord Genuity Group lowered their price target on shares of Illumina from $450.00 to $380.00 and set a “buy” rating on the stock in a report on Friday, August 12th.
+One research analyst has rated the stock with a sell rating, seven have given a hold rating and six have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus price target of $268.93.

-Illumina (NASDAQ:ILMN – Get Rating) last announced its earnings results on Thursday, August 11th.
-The life sciences company reported $0.57 EPS for the quarter, missing analysts’ consensus estimates of $0.63 by ($0.06).
-The firm had revenue of $1.16 billion during the quarter, compared to the consensus estimate of $1.22 billion.
-Illumina had a positive return on equity of 5.61% and a negative net margin of 0.43%.
-The business’s revenue for the quarter was up 3.2% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted $1.87 earnings per share.
-On average, equities research analysts forecast that Illumina, Inc. will post 2.77 earnings per share for the current fiscal year.
+Illumina (NASDAQ:ILMN – Get Rating) last released its quarterly earnings data on Thursday, August 11th.
+The life sciences company reported $0.57 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.63 by ($0.06).
+Illumina had a negative net margin of 0.43% and a positive return on equity of 5.61%.
+The company had revenue of $1.16 billion for the quarter, compared to the consensus estimate of $1.22 billion.
+During the same quarter in the previous year, the business earned $1.87 EPS.
+The company’s quarterly revenue was up 3.2% on a year-over-year basis.
+As a group, equities research analysts anticipate that Illumina, Inc. will post 2.77 earnings per share for the current year.

 Illumina, Inc provides sequencing and array-based solutions for genetic and genomic analysis.
 Its products and services serve customers in a range of markets enabling the adoption of genomic solutions in research and clinical settings for applications in the life sciences, oncology, reproductive health, agriculture, and other emerging segments.